Cape Town Museums - World Guide to Cape Town

 Established in one of Cape Town's oldest buildings, this Cultural History Museum is dedicated to every aspect of the history of slavery at the Cape, from family roots to the slave ships bound for the Americas and the Caribbean.
 A thought-provoking memorial column commemorates the names of the former inmates of this former Slave Lodge.

-Cape Town museum open: Monday to Saturday - 10:00 to 17:00
+Open hours: Monday to Saturday - 10:00 to 17:00

-Cape Town museum admission: charge, children under 16 years old are free
+Admission: charge, children under 16 years old are free

-Cape Town Museums: South African Museum - 25 Queen Victoria Street, Gardens, Cape Town, South Africa, ZA
+Address: 25 Queen Victoria Street, Gardens, Cape Town, South Africa, ZA

 Tel: +27 021 481 3800